KnowledgeSeed/analogic-framework/docs/source/widgets.rst

 -  refresh
 -  refreshWithWaitingForEvent: waits for specified event in parameter
 -  parameter is valid only for method refreshWithWaitingForEvent
+-  updateContent: updates only the data, not refresh the HTML code

 Common Parameters
 -----------------